18F/handbook/_pages/about-us/teams/design.md

     [#visual-design](https://gsa-tts.slack.com/messages/visual-design), [#sketch-tips](https://gsa-tts.slack.com/messages/sketch-tips).
     - Some of us participate in our personal capacities in [a non-18F-sponsored Slack channel to discuss user research for government around the world](https://gds.blog.gov.uk/2015/08/04/user-research-for-government-around-the-world/).
 It’s managed by [Leisa Reichelt](http://www.disambiguity.com/about-me/), and you can request access by emailing her from your GSA email.
 When you get access, however, please make sure the email address on that Slack account is a personal address, so that it’s clear you are not joining in an official capacity.
 - **Mailing lists**
   - 18F-xd@gsa.gov contains information relevant to visual and UX designers, content designers and strategists, researchers and other designy folk.
-You’ll most likely get added automatically — no need to worry about registering.
+Your supervisor is responsible for adding you to this list — no need to worry about registering.
   - Other mailing lists are listed [here](/general-contacts-and-listservs/#listservs).

 ### <a id="tools">Tools</a>